chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 .. seealso::

-    For more information on the scheduler and running jobs on a Compute Canada cluster, you may visit their wiki pages:
+    For more information on the scheduler and running jobs on an Alliance cluster, you may visit their wiki pages:

     - `What is a scheduler? <https://docs.alliancecan.ca/wiki/What_is_a_scheduler%3f>`_
     - `Running jobs <https://docs.alliancecan.ca/wiki/Running_jobs>`_